 The yellow discolouration is probably due to a build-up of plaque on the surface of the teeth.
-It can be wiped off, but if left for too long it will harden and for calculus (tartar) which needs to be removed by a dentist.
+It can be wiped off, but if left for too long it will harden and form calculus (tartar) which needs to be removed by a dentist.

-Q: My 17 month old had her teeth grown straight but now I’m noticing a slight gap between her front teeth, is this due to the use of pacifier?
+Q: My 17 month old had her teeth grown straight but now I’m noticing a slight gap between her front teeth, is this due to the use of a pacifier?

 Yes, very likely.